IRS Forms

 • Form 941 is the Employer’s Quarterly Federal Tax Return, used to report Social Security, Medicare, and federal income tax withheld from employees’ wages.

 • Who files: Most private-sector employers with employees – filed four times per year, once per quarter.
-Seasonal employers and small employers who qualify may use annual Form 944 instead.
+Seasonal employers check the Seasonal employer box on line 18 (on EVERY Form 941 they file, including active quarters with wages paid – not only no-wage quarters) and skip filing in quarters with no wages paid; separately, the smallest employers may use annual Form 944 only if the IRS notifies them in writing that they qualify.

 • Deposit schedule: Either monthly or semi-weekly depending on your lookback period tax liability.
-Monthly depositors deposit by the 15th of the following month; semi-weekly depositors deposit within 3 banking days of payroll.
+Monthly depositors deposit by the 15th of the following month; semi-weekly depositors deposit by the following Wednesday for Wed–Fri payrolls and by the following Friday for Sat–Tue payrolls.

 • Key pitfall: Confusing “tax liability” on Schedule B with actual deposits made – they are separate entries that should not be swapped.